Mad Mike Hoare: Simba rebellion

-In 1964, Congolese Prime Minister Moïse Tshombe, his employer in Katanga, hired Hoare to command a military unit named 5 Commando, Armée Nationale Congolaise (ANC) 5 Commando, later commanded by John Peters; composed of about 300 men, most of whom were from South Africa (not to be confused with No.5 Commando, the British Second World War commando force).
+In 1964, Congolese Prime Minister Moïse Tshombe, his employer in Katanga, hired Hoare to command a military unit named 5 Commando, Armée Nationale Congolaise (ANC) 5 Commando, later commanded by John Peters; composed of about 300 men, most of whom were from South Africa.
 His second-in-command was a fellow ex-British Army officer, Commandant Alistair Wicks.
 The unit's mission was to fight a revolt known as the Simba rebellion.
 Tshombe distrusted General Joseph-Désiré Mobutu, the commander of the Armée Nationale Congolaise who had already commanded two coups, and preferred to keep the Congolese Army weak even during the Simba rebellion.
 Hence, Tshombe used mercenaries who had already fought for him in Katanga to provide a professional military force.

 "The idea that a racial war by white mercenaries against Africans would be subject to the Geneva Conventions would have been laughed at by Hoare, who casually described war crimes by his forces.
 Captured rebels were forced to walk across a minefield [...]
 The mercenaries had no problems burning entire villages to the ground and killing their populations."